FreshMate-Fruit-Ripeness-Detection/FreshMate-MachineLearning/README.md

 The model is trained using:

 - **Optimizer**: Adam with a learning rate of 0.001.
-- **Loss Function**: Sparse Categorical Crossentropy.
+- **Loss Function**: Categorical Crossentropy.
 - **Metrics**: Accuracy.

 The training process includes callbacks for:

 - Saving the best model.
-- Early stopping if the validation accuracy does not improve.
+- Early stopping if the validation accuracy has reached 95%.
 - Reducing the learning rate when the validation loss plateaus.

 ## Model Conversion